gavinband/gavinband.github.io/_posts/2019-05-01-Me_versus_the_European_Genome_Phenome_Archive.md

 If this works, you'll get a reply containing `<INFO>Submission has been committed.</INFO>`.

-**Note**: Make a note of the EGA ID that you received.
-This might be important later.
-(But we're only testing right now.)
+**Note**: In a real run you would make a note of the EGA ID that you received, as it's important later.
+But we're only testing right now.

 You can of course add more attributes to the study - I think they are arbitrary tag/value pairs - but it's not clear what they end up being used for.
 In my study, I added a couple of citations